-These three Hebraic feasts/festivals/holy days, which take place in the Fall of the year, represent events in the Second (latter) Coming of the Messiah.
-They also are known as the “latter rain” festivals.
-Yeshua (Jesus), as the conquering, judging, ruling King, will be the personal fulfillment of these festivals/holy days in their full significance.
+These three Hebraic feasts, festivals or holy days, which take place in the Fall of the year, represent events in the Second (latter) Coming of the Messiah:

 Recall that “festival” or “feast,” in Hebrew, is hag or mo’ed, a “set time” or “appointed time.”
 An appointed festival or feast is a “holy convocation” or “sacred assembly,” meaning in Hebrew mikrah, a “rehearsal” or a “recital.”
-Therefore, for Jews and non-Jews alike, all of the festivals and feasts appointed by God as rehearsals are for the purpose of revealing the Messiah (Col. 2:16,17) and completing God’s overall Plan.
+Therefore, for Jews and non-Jews alike, all of the festivals and feasts appointed by God as rehearsals are for the purpose of revealing the Messiah (Col. 2:16,17) and completing God’s overall Plan of the Ages.

 In the overall Plan of God, we now, figuratively speaking, are in the time of “Elul.”
 Now is the time for those who have ignored God or turned away from Him to turn toward Him.
 As Zephaniah forewarned,